 Most of us know the legend about a woman named Lady Godiva who rode a horse naked through a town a long time ago.
 That’s the short story but research shows that the tale is actually far more complex and involves women’s rights, politics, and social customs and can even be given credit for the origins of the expression “Peeping Tom.”

-She and her husband were wealthy and generous, he having made his wealth in the mutton trade in Shrewsbury, Shropshire.
-They moved to Coventry and decided to make their mark despite their rather “new money” status.
-They gave money and land to religious houses, donated precious metals to goldsmiths, and valuable necklaces and roods or crucifixes to churches and even had a small abbey built.
+Lady Godiva and her husband Leofric were wealthy and generous.
+He made his wealth in the mutton trade in Shrewsbury, Shropshire.
+They moved to Coventry and decided to make their mark there despite their rather “new money” status.
+They gave money and land to religious houses, donated precious metals to goldsmiths, and donated valuable necklaces and roods or crucifixes to churches.
+They even had a small abbey built.
 In the dedication ceremony Leofric was given lordship over 24 villages.
 They achieved their goal, gaining the social status they craved.

 Lady Godiva enjoyed her life of wealth and privilege and especially the outings on horseback and hunting with the social events afterwards.
 She got to know the movers and shakers in the region and became interested in the arts.
 She wondered if she commissioned a portrait of herself, if the townspeople and others in the region would also become interested in the arts, but to no avail.
 She wondered why and began to realize that the men, women and children worked from dawn to dusk to make a living, pay taxes and put food on the table.
 There was no time for pretty paintings in their lives.
 By this time her husband was involved in public works and was taxing everything in sight…even manure!